Skip to main content

 Visitor registeredVisitorWhen the visitor is created and either no approval is required, or approval has been granted.
 If a future expected arrival is set and scheduled notifications are enabled, the email is sent 24 hours before arrival instead.

-Visitor approval requestHost (customer)When the visitor is created via NexIO and host approval is required.
+Visitor approval requestHost (customer)When the visitor is created via NexIO and visitor approval is required.
 Contains approve/reject action links.

 Visitor check-inHost (customer)When the visitor arrives and checks in (only if the host has approved or no approval is required).